The Future of Liberty with Mitch Daniels

 Probably in more danger here than he was preaching free enterprise in Putin's Russia.

-And I think we learned, that's about all we learned, but definitely the laissez-faire Hoover.
-So he's paired with Coolidge, but he's, and this is a poor characterization of Hoover first Mitch, because of his temperament, he was a hands-on jumping guy.
-If I would compare him to a modern politician, I would definitely pick the Romney Mitt Romney or even his father.
-For those who remember that George Romney, that is a very clever guy who's done amazing things in the private sector expressing his energy in government rescues.
-And that was who by temperament.
-Whereas Coolidge, by temperament, well better do nothing first do no harm.
-Very different type of guy and awfully charismatic in his younger years, Hoover's been so mocked that we forget he was much admired.
-He was one of the best paid men in the private sector in his generation.
-When he was researching energy, he was a mining engineer from Stanford and he fed the starving Belgians during World War I and after, and he fed the starving Russians.
-But he did intervene when he became president in ‘29.
-Not so much out of ideology if we put it that way, but out of political positioning,
+And that was Hoover by temperament, whereas Coolidge by temperament, well better do nothing, first do no harm, very different type of guy and he was awfully charismatic in his younger years.
+Hoover's been so mocked that we forget he was much admired.
+He was one of the best paid men in the private sector in his generation when he was researching energy.
+He was a mining engineer from Stanford.
+And he fed the starving Belgians during World War I and after, and he fed the starving Russians.
+But he did intervene when he became president in '29, not so much out of ideology, if we put it that way, but out of political positioning.

 (09:45):

-He saw people were in trouble out of understanding.
-He understood the banking crisis better than many.
-He'd been at Versailles.
-And Keynes said of Hoover, he is the only guy who understands what we're doing to Germany.
-What we're doing with Versailles and all these treaties we're guaranteeing future instability by imposing too many punishments on Germany.
-Hoover understood that; he understood about debt and international banking.
-He was very skilled in that area, but he also, what else?
-He kind of thought he could maybe a little more taxes would be good, maybe a little more control would be good.
+He saw people were in trouble.
+Out of understanding, he understood the banking crisis better than many.
+He'd been at Versailles and Cain said of Hoover, "He's the only guy who understands what we're doing to Germany, what we're doing with Versailles and all these treaties.
+We're guaranteeing future instability by imposing too many punishments on Germany."
+Hoover understood that.
+He understood about debt and international banking.
+He was very skilled in that area.
+He kind of thought maybe a little more taxes would be good, maybe a little more control would be good.
 And it was a little bit too much all about Herbert.
-So he knew tariffs were wrong.
-He knew that because he'd worked in international, anyone who's worked in international has seen the cost of tariffs.
+So he knew tariffs were wrong, he knew that because he'd worked internationally.
+Anyone who's worked internationally has seen the cost of tariffs.
 However, he allowed a bad tariff to go through.
-We studied that Smoot-Hawley, and he kind of fiddled with it and told his own vanity that the fiddling made it all right, that he'd signed off on Smoot Hawley.
+We studied that, Smoot Hawley, and he kind of fiddled with it and told his own vanity that the fiddling made it all right, that he'd signed off on Smoot Hawley.

 (10:50):